-In addition, the revision addressed the need to visibly comprehend the organisation and its context.
+In addition, the revision addressed the need to visibly comprehend the organization and its context.
 This is to prevent a ‘one size fits all’ approach to the implementation and application of a QMS.

-Another vital change is the acknowledgement that while precautionary action was inherent throughout the standard, there was a need to make it more clear by applying risk-based thinking.
+Another vital change is the acknowledgment that while precautionary action was inherent throughout the standard, there was a need to make it more clear by applying risk-based thinking.

 Likewise, there was a need to consider additional factors in identifying the applicability and boundaries of the QMS.

 The revision also worked on improving the process approach’s application and understanding through the application of risk-based thinking in combination with the context of the organization:

 - Focus on attaining anticipated process results to improve customer satisfaction;

 - A change in terminology from the use of the terms ‘documents’ and ‘records’ to ‘documented information’;